RinLovesYou/Stream-Soundboard/README.md

 #### Requirements
 * [Java 8](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) (most definitely probably Java 8) Most people probably have this version installed anyways, to check which version you have type `java -version` in the command line (Windows key + R, type cmd and press enter)
-* [Virtual Audio Cable](https://www.vb-audio.com/Cable/index.htm) or [Voicemeeter](https://www.vb-audio.com/Voicemeeter/banana.htm) I recommend Voicemeeter.
+* [Virtual Audio Cable](https://www.vb-audio.com/Cable/index.htm) or [Voicemeeter](https://www.vb-audio.com/Voicemeeter/banana.htm) I recommend Voicemeeter Banana.
 * Tested only on Windows but cross platform may work? you can definitely run `help.jar` in the app subfolder of the install location provided you have Java 8

 ##### Special Thanks